Have you ever wanted to learn more about the world of independent cinema?

-Ultimately, the future of independent cinema looks incredibly promising with its ever-increasing breadth of possibilities and opportunities to bring stories alive in unconventional ways.
+Ultimately, the future of indie filmmaking looks incredibly promising with its ever-increasing breadth of possibilities and opportunities to bring stories alive in unconventional ways.

 The impact of streaming services on independent film distribution

-There is no doubt that streaming services have profoundly impacted independent cinema, offering a new, innovative home for many aspiring filmmakers to showcase their artful and creative visions.
+There is no doubt that streaming services have profoundly impacted independent theaters, offering a new, innovative home for many aspiring filmmakers to showcase their artful and creative visions.